 The Committee is to explore possible synergies with other relevant forums regarding compliance matters, including by attending informal meetings of the Chairs of the compliance bodies under the other ECE multilateral treaties.

-Additional resource requirements: As needed, travel support for the Chair.]
+Additional resource requirements: As needed, travel support for the Chair.

-[B. Reporting and review of implementation
+B. Reporting and review of implementation

 Entity(ies) responsible: Parties, the Implementation Committee and the secretariat